 Drain Your Water Heater Regularly

-Draining your water heater will help rid the unit of the minerals in the bottom of the tank.
+Draining your water heater will help rid the unit of the minerals at the bottom of the tank.
 Since these minerals can cover up the heating elements in the bottom of the tank and force your water heater to work extra hard, draining the water heater periodically can extend its service life.
 To empty the water heater, turn off the power to the unit and close the valve that controls the cold water supply.
-Turn on the hot water in a sink somewhere your home.
+Turn on the hot water in a sink somewhere in your home.
 Next, attach a hose to the spigot at the bottom of the water heater and run the hose to a drain outside your home.

 Open the spigot and allow the water to drain from the heater.
 The water will appear dirty at first.
 This discoloration is from the sediment in the unit.
-When the water runs clean, turn off the spigot.
+When the water runs clear, turn off the spigot.
 Close the faucets in the home, turn on the cold water supply to the heater, and turn on the power to the unit.
 This way, the water heater will fill back up.
 Do this process once annually to prevent minerals from building up too much in the bottom of your water heater.

 Get a Water Softener